Key Takeaway

 - BUN (blood urea nitrogen): Another marker of kidney filtration

-- eGFR (estimated glomerular filtration rate): The most comprehensive measure of kidney function
+- eGFR (estimated glomerular filtration rate): The most thorough measure of kidney function

 Staying well-hydrated is one of the most important things you can do while taking Wegovy.
 If you experience persistent vomiting or diarrhea, contact your physician promptly.